Dhamma-Sobhana/gong/README.md

 IP address or hostname of server.

 ## NAME (player, remote)
-Name of device.
+Name of the device, used for identification.

 ## ZONES (player)
 Array of zones the player handles.

 ## MORNING_TIME (server)
-Time in format hh:mm
+Time in format `hh:mm`.

-If server recieves an *activated* message from remote before this time, only play in zone **accommodation**.
+If server recieves an *activated* message from a remote before this time, only play in zone **student-accommodation**.

 # Development